Sharing is caring!

 Rubbing Alcohol Uses for the Whole Family

 This is just a small sample of all the things that rubbing alcohol can do.
-It can be a valuable tool to keep stocked in your pantry for so many reasons.
-Isn’t it amazing!
+It can be a valuable tool to keep stocked in your pantry for so many reasons!

 18 brilliant ways to use rubbing alcohol; collage of nail polish, eye glass cleaner and stain remover